skizzehq/skizze/README.md

 Unlike a Key-Value store, counts does not store values, but rather keeps track of keys added to a domain, allowing you to solve frequency and cardinality queries in near O(1) time, with minimal memory footprint.

+#####Note: Data structures that can grow too big to reside in memory are read and written from/to disk directly via open stream to make sure we can maintain a high number of counters.

 ## Motivation

 From [Synopses for Massive Data: Samples, Histograms, Wavelets, Sketches](http://db.cs.berkeley.edu/cs286/papers/synopses-fntdb2012.pdf)